-be reported to Human Resources by means of the Supervisor's Report of Industrial Injury (SRI) form.
+Once a supervisor is notified of an employee’s work related illness or injury the supervisor should submit a report to Human Resources within 24 hours by means of the Supervisor's Report of Industrial Injury (SRI) form.

 The university must inform State Risk Management and the Industrial Commission of the injury within ten days after notification.